samullen/samullen.github.io/_posts/articles/2025-08-05-mind-the-gap.md

 better than anyone what they're looking for and what's expected, and they should also know where you are in relation to that next step.
 Be warned, however, they may point out that you still have work to do to fulfill your current position.
-Regardless of what they say&mdash;nd potentially how they say it&mdash;listen to them and consider their feedback.
+Regardless of what they say&mdash;and potentially how they say it&mdash;listen to them and consider their feedback.
 They're the one who will be recommending you for promotion, and ignoring their feedback will only set you up for failure.

 ## External Gaps